 We ended up at Coquille Bay, admired the crazy rock formations and soaked in all the calm nature vibes.
 Definitely worth a stint!

-They got clean facilities, a little supermarket onsite, an ice cream shop and two-three eateries nearby.
+For a more comfy stay, I recommend booking Kaiteriteri’s top-rated Kaiteriteri Reserve Apartments which is located right by the sea.
+They have clean facilities, a little supermarket onsite, an ice cream shop and three eateries nearby.

 Where To Eat and Drink in Kaiteriteri